Pablo2022i/Professional_Website/README.md

 7. <strong>Make sure to always fetch origin to download any changes into the main index.html or pages before you start coding.</strong> If you don't do this, then you will be working twice because it won't update to the latest changes.
 <img width="955" alt="Screenshot 2023-10-23 at 3 21 51 PM" src="https://github.com/Pablo2022i/Professional_Website/assets/122491636/1f96bc05-7dcc-4dc9-af11-ce03c3bbe602">

+8. <strong>IMPORTANT</strong><br>
+To pull all the code from the main file to main (main is the source code, and it we will merge all our work into this file to finish the project), use this in your terminal: git checkout main —-> move from current branch to main

+git pull origin main —-> take the latest content from main

+git checkout ### —-> move from master to your current branch

+git merge main —-> merging the latest content of main into your branch

 8. Have fun!
 Please make a pull request after every change to your branch.
 For more info, check below!